 - 1) Check the dip switch settings to assure that #3, 4, 7, 8, 9, & 10 are in the factory default position.
-On units with a slide-type output test switch, the output test switch (S3) should be OFF.
-Switches 1, 2, 5, & 6 are cleaning adjustments and the settings are flexible. - 2) Turn the control switch to ICE and check for proper control voltage.
-If the red LED is ON, the control voltage is good.
-If the red LED is OFF, check the control transformer circuit. - 3) Check the 115 volt input at the 10-pin connector.
+On units with a slide-type output test switch, the output test switch (S3) should be in the "OFF" position.
+Switches 1, 2, 5, & 6 are cleaning adjustments and the settings are flexible. - 2) Turn the control switch to "ICE" and check for proper control voltage.
+If the red LED is on, the control voltage is good.
+If the red LED is off, check the control transformer circuit. - 3) Check the 115 volt input at the 10-pin connector.
 Check the brown wire at pin #10 to a white neutral wire for 115 volts.
 (Always choose a white neutral wire to establish a good neutral connection when checking voltages.)
 A jumper also feeds 115 volts into pin #7.
 If no voltage is present, check the 115 volt supply circuit. - 4) The output test switch provides a relay sequence test.
-On units with a slide-type output test switch, move the control switch to the OFF position, move the output test switch to the ON position, then move the control switch to the ICE position.
-On units with a push-type output test switch, make sure the control switch is in the ICE position, then press the output test switch.
+On units with a slide-type output test switch, move the control switch to the "OFF" position, move the output test switch to the "ON" position, then move the control switch to the "ICE" position.
+On units with a push-type output test switch, make sure the control switch is in the "ICE" position, then press the output test switch.
 The correct lighting sequence should be none, 2, 3, 4, 1, and 4, normal sequence every 5 seconds.
-Components (e.g., the compressor) will cycle during the test.
+Some components (e.g., the compressor) will cycle during the test.
 Note that the order of the relays from the outer edge of the board is 1, 4, 3, 2.

-Note: If the LEDs light in a different sequence or the 5-second interval does not occur, the control board is bad and should be replaced. - 5) After checking the sequence, place the output test switch back in the OFF position on units with a slide-type switch.
-The output test switch must remain in the OFF position during normal operation.
+Note: If the LEDs light in a different sequence, the control board is bad and should be replaced.

+5) After checking the sequence, place the output test switch back in the "OFF" position on units with a slide-type switch.
+The output test switch must remain in the "OFF" position during normal operation.
 On units with a push-type output test switch, the unit automatically resumes normal operation after the test.
 The unit begins normal operation with the 1 minute fill cycle.